The University Executive Committee is responsible for all matters associated with the development and management of the university.

 Direct employment of staff

-3.1 The University mitigates the risk of the occurrence of modern slavery in its teams of directly employed staff through strict adherence to its robust HR recruitment and candidate selection policies.
+3.1 The University and its subsidiaries mitigates the risk of the occurrence of modern slavery in its teams of directly employed staff through strict adherence to its robust HR recruitment and candidate selection policies.
 Additionally, the University has a whistle blowing policy through which staff can raise concerns.